CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

   <h3 align="center">Intermediate Astro v4 - Decap CMS</h3>

   <p align="center">
-    This beginner kit includes a pre-configured Astro setup, along with five pages filled with CodeStitch components.
+    This intermediate kit includes a pre-configured Astro setup, along with five pages filled with CodeStitch components.
 Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing and a blog powered by Decap CMS.
-This kit also leverages the power of a few Astro tools such as, but not limited to, View Transitions, Astro components, scoped styling and scripting etc.
+This kit also leverages the power of a few Astro tools such as, but not limited to, Content Collections, View Transitions, Astro components, scoped styling and scripting etc.
     <br/>
     <br/>
     <a href="https://beginner-astro-kit.netlify.app/" target="_blank">View Live Result</a>